Your Guide to Forklift Safety

 Operate Only When Alert

-Do not operate a forklift if you are feeling tired or lethargic or taken a medication that can cause drowsiness.
+Do not operate a forklift if you are feeling tired or lethargic or taking a medication that can cause drowsiness.
 Forklift operation requires one’s full concentration.
 If an operator confides that they are physically or mentally tired or you suspect that their judgment may be impaired for any reason, do not allow that employee to operate a forklift.

 A pre-operation inspection should be carried out at the beginning of every shift.
 All controls should be tested, and a facility manager should be made aware of any issues that are detected.
 Equipment should be locked and tagged out of service if a problem is detected.